-If you’ve ever had crab legs before, then you know just how delicious they are.
-Eating crab legs will be such a treat, and you certainly don’t want any of them to go to waste.
+If you’ve ever had crab legs before, you know just how delicious they are.
+Eating them can be such a treat, and you certainly don’t want any of them to go to waste.

-If you’re new to making crab legs, then there might be a few things you’ll need to know to get the best results.
+If you’re new to making them, there might be a few things you’ll need to know to get the best results.
 For example, you might not be sure how to keep the crab legs warm.

-Is there a specific method that people use to keep them warm?
+Is there a specific method that people use to keep them from cooling down?
 Continue reading to learn about what you can do so that you can keep the crab legs ready to enjoy.

 Cover the Crab Legs

 Covering the crab legs to try to trap the heat and keep them warmer for longer periods of time will be wise.
 If you’re wanting to keep the crab legs warm for a while, you can try covering the plate that they’re on with aluminum foil.

 This should trap the heat well enough that they will stay warm for a while longer.
 Of course, this method is only going to work for a short period of time.